openucx/ucx/docs/source/faq.md

 #### Does UCX support zero-copy for GPU memory over RDMA?

 Yes.
 For large messages UCX can transfer GPU memory using zero-copy RDMA using rendezvous protocol.
-It requires the peer memory q for the relevant GPU type to be loaded on the system.
+It requires a peer memory driver for the relevant GPU type to be loaded, or (starting with UCX v1.14.0) dmabuf support on the system.

 > **NOTE:** In some cases if the RDMA network device and the GPU are not on the same NUMA node, such zero-copy transfer is inefficient.

+#### What is needed for dmabuf support?
+- UCX v1.14.0 or later.
+- Linux kernel >= 5.12 (for example, Ubuntu 22.04).
+- Cuda 11.7 or later, installed with "-m=kernel-open" flag.
+> **NOTE:** Currently UCX code assumes that dmabuf support is uniform across all available GPU devices.

 ---
 <br/>